cmuparlay/parlayhash/README.md

 Serving Benchmark](https://research.yahoo.com/news/yahoo-cloud-serving-benchmark) as a good model for the skew of real-world data used in key value stores.

-- Set of ints: will run over over 2 sizes (10K and 10M) with update percent set 10% and zipfian set to zero.
+- Set of ints (4-byte integers): will run over over 2 sizes (10K and 10M) with update percent set 10% and zipfian set to zero.
 This is to test how it does and small entries.